 While you will only have one chance to complete the quiz online, there will be no time limit so you can take your time ensuring the accuracy of your answers.
 Please note that late quizzes will not be accepted (see 'Late Assignment Policy').

-Lab Assignments (38%) - Due: Throughout semester (see schedule below) on Moodle by 11:55pm
+Lab Assignments (45%) - Due: Throughout semester (see lab schedule posted on Moodle)